Team

 Staff

-Matthew E. Taylor Director, Associate Professor
+Matthew E. Taylor Director, Full Professor

 My current fundamental and applied research interests are in reinforcement learning, human-in-the-loop AI, multi-agent systems, and robotics.